“Breathe: To pause. To make space. To collect your thoughts. To remember. To face the next moment. To choose.”

 4) Remember to breathe.
 I talk about this a lot in The Success-Energy Equation, especially in Chapter 4 where I address how to move from autopilot to awareness.
 Breathing is automated by our reptilian brain, and default breathing usually hits only the upper third of our lungs.
 Slow it down.
 Throughout the day, breathe deeply to the bottom of your lungs.
 Just a few times will do.
 It will give you a sense of calm, slow your heart rate down, and provide a mini-meditation when necessary.

-I’ll say it again.
-We’re not done with pandemic living just yet, so take care of yourself in small ways, physically, mentally and emotionally so you can see this through with health, happiness and success reasonably intact.
+As the world opens up, and we restructure work and life in this new post-pandemic reality, take care of yourself in small ways, physically, mentally and emotionally so you can thrive with health, happiness and success on your side.

-Remember, we only get one chance to do this life…lock-down or not.
-I say Dare to Live It Big and dare to include self-care in your plan.
+We only get one chance to do this life, I say Dare to Live It Big, and dare to set yourself up for post-pandemic success.

 ♥ Does your workplace need a good dose of Post-Pandemic Burnout Prevention?
 Ask me about my half and full day Success-Energy Rest sessions to help you regain focus and recharge your health and productivity in this new world of work.
 Contact me to chat.

 ♥ Don’t forget to sign up for my 6 Day Work-Life Reset.
 This is the perfect time of year to do it, and it’s free, so click the link, and get going!